-- 1. Ensure the tablet has access to WIFI and that an email account has been added. - 2.
-With the survey file open, tap the Save icon in the upper right corner of the screen (Figure 71A). - 3.
+- 1. Ensure the tablet has access to Wi-Fi and that an email account has been added. - 2.
+With the survey file open, tap the Save icon in the upper right corner of the screen (Figure 72A). - 3.
 Choose to keep the filename used when the survey was created or enter a new one.
-Tap the Report Format drop down list to select a format to save (Figure 71B).
+Tap the Report Format drop down list to select a format to save (Figure 72B).
 Also, tap the Text size drop-down menu to increase the text size of the plot labels when the data is opened in a CAD program for diagramming. - 4.
-Tap the Save & Send icon [Figure 71C]. - 5.
-The email options available on the Android device will display.
-In this example, Gmail will be used to send the report (Figure 71D). - 6.
-The report file is automatically attached to the email (Figure 71E) and: - Sends from the default email address set up on the tablet. - Sends to the email address(es) assigned in QuickMap Settings (Page 54) or a different email address can be entered. - Includes the report file name as the email subject line. - 7.
-Tap Send (Figure 71E).
+Tap the Save & Send icon

+- 5. The report file is automatically attached to the email (Figure 72D) and: - Sends from the default email address set up on the tablet. - Sends to the email address(es) assigned in QuickMap Settings (Page 49) or a different email address can be entered. - Includes the report file name as the email subject line.

-NOTE If using a cable to transfer saved reports to a PC, the reports can be found in the QuickMap folder.
+File Transfer Using Cable -In addition to email, reports can be transferred via a cable connection using iTunes.
+If using a cable to transfer saved reports to a PC, the reports can be found in the QuickMap folder.
 Within the QuickMap folder, a folder is automatically created and named after the survey.
-All reports and photos saved for a survey can be found in that folder (Figure 72).
+All reports and photos saved for a survey can be found in that folder.
+See Page 72 for further instructions.